Ojibwe religion: Mishebeshu

+A pictograph of Mishebeshu, alongside a canoe and two serpents, painted on Agawa Rock along Lake Superior prior to 1850.
+This is considered the best-known portrayal of Mishebeshu.

-Another prominent manitouk is Mishebeshu, a term that denotes both a singular mythic being and a plural term for his manifestations and associates.
-Although the name "Mishebeshu" literally means "Great Lynx", the entity is typically portrayed not as a cat but as a monstrous serpent, usually with horns, thought to dwell primarily in water.
+Another prominent manitouk is Mishebeshu, a term that denotes both a singular being and a plural term for his manifestations and associates.
+Although the name Mishebeshu literally means "Great Lynx", the entity is typically portrayed not as a cat but as a monstrous serpent, usually with horns, thought to dwell primarily in water.
 Vecsey suggested that at some point in prehistory, these may have been two separate entities, later conflated into one.

-The best-known portrayal of the figure is the pictograph at Agawa Rock on the north shore of Lake Superior, created prior to 1850.
-Copper is believed to come from Mishebeshu's body, especially his horns.
-There is unending strife between the thunderers and Mishebeshu, with the former hunting and eating the giant serpents.
-There are also rare accounts of the Mishebeshu proving victorious in these clashes.
 According to one Ojibwe story, all snakes come from Mishebeshu, being created when he was struck by lightning long ago.
+There is unending strife between the animikeek and Mishebeshu; although the former hunt and eat the underwater serpents, there are also accounts of the Mishebeshu proving victorious in these clashes.
+Mishebeshu is also regarded as being in control of copper, a metal with high cultural value for Ojibwe communities.
+Specifically, copper is believed to come from Mishebeshu's body, especially his horns, and areas where copper ore naturally occurs are often deemed of great importance.

 The Ojibwe traditionally fear Mishebeshu, displaying an attitude different from the caution and respect accorded the animikeek.
 Mishebeshu are dangerous, although not evil; they are responsible for causing stormy waters and thus pulling people to their deaths in rivers and lakes, for turning the ground to quicksand or swamp beneath people's feet, and for stealing infants.
 According to lore, Mishebeshu can travel between different lakes via a network of subterranean tunnels.
 Many Ojibwe have avoided going near certain lakes, especially in summer.
 When they do need to cross the water, for instance to fish, they will often propitiate him.
 Offerings to him are principally of tobacco, although historically he was also offered copper and sacrificed dogs.

 Stories involving the manitouk were historically only told in winter, when the waters were frozen.
 This was because it was feared that discussing Mishebeshu would encourage them to emerge, which could prove dangerous to the storyteller.
-Also for this reason, Ojibwe often avoid saying aloud the name of Mishebeshu, instead referring to him with descriptions like "that monster" or "the big snake".
-There are also 19th-century records of some Ojibwe building their beds in trees in belief that this would help prevent them dreaming of the underground Mishebeshu.
+For this reason, Ojibwe often avoid saying aloud Mishebeshu's name, instead referring to him with descriptions like "that monster" or "the big snake".
+Dreaming of Mishebeshu is sometimes considered a bad omen, and there are 19th-century records of some Ojibwe building their beds in trees to avoid dreaming of the underground Mishebeshu.
 Despite the threat Mishebeshu posed, he could act as a person's guardian and provide them with medicine, although only the most powerful or daring Ojibwe healers turn to him.